Spire of Dublin: History

+Nelson's Pillar

 Nelson's Pillar stood on the site of the Spire until it was destroyed by a bomb in 1966.

 Following the bombing of Nelson's Pillar by former IRA members in 1966, and subsequent controlled demolition six days later of what was left, the site remained vacant for years as no decision could be reached on a suitable replacement.
 Eventually, the Anna Livia monument was installed on the site to celebrate the 1988 Dublin Millennium celebrations.

+Re-development of O'Connell Street

 In 1998, as part of a planned multi-million euro re-development of O'Connell Street (as well as a memorial to the upcoming millennium and the aspirations of Ireland in the midst of its Celtic Tiger economic boom), a competition was launched to find a replacement for Nelson's Pillar.
 O'Connell Street had been in decline for a number of years due to the proliferation of fast-food restaurants, the opening of bargain shops using cheap plastic shop fronts, and proliferation of derelict sites along both sides of the road.
 The re-development plan, which was aimed for completion by 2004, hoped to move the street "away from the image of fast-food restaurants, to (that of) a 'family' place to go".

 As part of the project to improve the overall streetscape, a new granite plaza was promised and the number of trees in the central reservation, which had overgrown and obscured views and monuments, was reduced dramatically.
 This was controversial, as the trees had been growing for a century.
 Statues were cleaned and in some cases relocated.
 Shop owners were required to replace plastic signage and frontage with more attractive designs.
 Traffic was re-directed where possible away from the street and the number of traffic lanes was reduced to make it more appealing to pedestrians.
 The centrepiece of this regeneration was to be the replacement monument for Nelson's Pillar.

+In the editorial for the Irish Arts Review Yearbook 1999, art historian Homan Potterton wrote of his reservations regarding the plan, opining:

+The announcement of an international competition for a new monument for O'Connell Street, Dublin to replace the Pillar which was blown-up on Easter Monday 1966 makes one shudder: absolutely shudder.
+That is because ninety-nine percent of the public sculpture which was (sic) been erected in Ireland over the last decade or so – not least the Floosie in the Jacuzzi on O'Connell Street itself – is, quite simply, dire.
+While Dublin Corporation are to be congratulated for promoting such a competition as part of its renewal programme for the city's principal thoroughfare (the O'Connell Street Integrated Area Plan) and few people would doubt that an appropriate monument – a focus and a symbol – is badly needed, it is the thought of the symbol which might be inflicted upon us – at a projected cost of £4 million – that considerably dampens our enthusiasm.